Know the key message you wish to communicate. Typically this is the result that most advances the science.

 Nature Masterclass in scientific writing (but it is expensive)

 Guidance from the University of Auckland on writing and presenting, skills for academic writing, and ‘English Language Enrichment’ (apologies if some of these links are not available to non-University of Auckland students).
-A UoA Professor provides her advice and tips at The Writers Diet.
+A UoA Professor provides her advice and tips at The Writers Diet. and her website with resources for writing better.

 A free access guide to academic writing by John Morley called Academic Phrasebank.
 For graduates trying to explain their research results the sections on ‘cause effect relationships‘, being diplomatically ‘critical‘ of others work, and how to express more or less certainty, may be especially helpful.